xrma99/login-pwd/README.md

 The latter one has lots of code folded into Package.
 Please refer to the [blog](https://devblogs.microsoft.com/aspnet/aspnetcore-2-1-identity-ui/) and [More details](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/scaffold-identity?view=aspnetcore-2.1&tabs=visual-studio).

+- May need to run this command in advance
+  > dotnet tool install --global dotnet-aspnet-codegenerator

 ## Many thanks to
 - https://stackoverflow.com/questions/50802781/where-are-the-login-and-register-pages-in-an-aspnet-core-scaffolded-app